 Winding my way down the coastal road toward Barcelona I couldn’t fail to observe the ever-increasing numbers of builders’ cranes and hotels under construction.
 It was nonstop from San Feliu through our old favourite, Tossa del Mar, Calella de la Costa, and on to Arenys de Mar forming the early makings of the Costa Brava.

 The holiday brochures for our hotel in Tossa had never ceased to amuse me.
 The front cover had been taken from the beach with clean golden sand in the foreground and a sparkling white building nestling against a clear blue sky.
-However, they cleverly omitted to reveal or mention the busy main road and railway line between the beach and the building.
+However, they cleverly omitted to reveal, or mention, the busy main road and railway line between the beach and the building.
 We diced with death crossing them every day.

 It was noisy, dusty, and extremely busy even at this early time of the season, bikini clad blonde girls were sunbathing and playing volleyball as crowds of Spanish boys ogled their every move.
 They must be German or Scandinavian here for the Easter break, I presumed.
 The building work petered out the further south I drove and disappeared completely after I turned inland at Alicante toward Granada.